Korean, Edit

 ○ Mesenchymal Stem Cells (MSC)

-○ Derived from mesoderm, forms bone, cartilage, muscle, blood vessels, fat, etc.
+○ Obtained from connective tissues such as bone, cartilage, muscle, blood vessels, and fat, which are differentiated from the mesoderm.

-○ Differentiates into skin, muscle tissue, and even nerve tissue
+○ Differentiates into skin dermis, muscle tissue, and even nerve tissue

 ○ Related to joint cartilage damage, bio-material production, and nervous system disorders